meinto/git-semver/README.md

 `semver` writes the new version back into the config file.
 As described, you can also tag the commit using the flag `-t`.
 To automatically push these changes made by `semver`, use the flag `-P`.

 The default author of the commit would be "semver" and the email "semver@no-reply.git".
 To change this, provide the flags `-a` (auhtor) and `-e` (email).

+## Contribute

+Create a fork, make your changes, and send a pull request. :sunglasses: